evidentlyai/evidently/docs/book/reports/probabilistic-classification-performance.md

 The report includes 10 components.
 All plots are interactive.

-**At the moment, you cannot change or add custom quality metrics or plots.** We expect to add this functionality in the future.&#x20;

 ### **1. Model Quality Summary Metrics**&#x20;

 We calculate a few standard model quality metrics: Accuracy, Precision, Recall, F1-score, ROC AUC, and LogLoss.